cDask/portfolio/README.md

 ![Home Page Screenshot](./resources/documentation/home-page-screenshot.png)

 One small thing I changed here from the wire frame is I didn't make the navigation bar transparent.
-Just found too hard to read against the background and when scrolling over certain images.
+The reason for this is I found it too hard to read against the background and particularly scrolling over certain images.

 ![Home Page Mobile Screenshot](./resources/documentation/home-page-mobile-screenshot.png)